Oregon R&D Tax Credit for Semiconductors: Savings & Innovation

 Claiming the Oregon Semiconductor R&D Tax Credit is a detailed and complex process, often requiring the expertise of a CPA consultant to navigate the requirements and maximize benefits.

 After submitting this information, Oregon provides preliminary confirmation of the eligible credits.
-The business then claims the credit on their tax returns, following line-by-line instructions and attaching all required documentation, including detailed records of research activities and expenses related fee them.
+The business then claims the credit on their tax returns, following line-by-line instructions and attaching all required documentation, including detailed records of research activities and expenses related to them.

 The forms that you would need to fill out include: